Living at TCNJ

 Most students do not dress formally for class except on special occasions.
 On campus and in the classroom, informal attire such as t-shirts, jeans, slacks, and shirts are acceptable for women as well as men.
 We are well known for our “athleisure” style in the U.S., so it will not be unusual to see students in athletic gear whether or not they are on their way to or from a sports practice or the fitness center.
 Having at least one business casual or smart casual outfit for more formal receptions or networking events is a great idea!

-Note: There will be several cultural events on campus where you can show off your country’s traditional styles don’t forget to back a national costume if you want to strut your stuff!
-Alternatively think about unique modern styles that show off local design that can fit into a business casual/smart casual outfit
+Note: There will be several cultural events on campus where you can show off your country’s traditional styles.
+Don’t forget to bring a national costume if you want to strut your stuff!
+Alternatively, think about unique modern styles that show off local design that can fit into a business casual/smart casual outfit.

 TCNJ Residential Education and Housing maintains a comprehensive website to prepare you for life in campus housing.
 Housing options are organized according to your year in school – First-Year, Second-Year, and Upper-Class residential communities.
 Students can review the FAQ page and other options under the “Living on Campus” tab.

-All rooms and apartments are furnished, except for sheets, towels, toilet paper and other accessories.
-Minimum what to order/bring in addition to clothing items: Twin XL size fitted sheet, Twin XL flat sheet, pillow, standard pillowcase, towel, and a weeks worth of hygiene products
+All rooms and apartments are furnished, except for sheets, towels, toilet paper, and other accessories.
+Minimum of what to order/bring in addition to clothing items: Twin XL size fitted sheet, Twin XL flat sheet, pillow, standard pillowcase, towel, and a week’s worth of hygiene products

 Arlotto Family Center for Global Engagement